 The Chelsea, named after the London area in the city’s south-west, is iconic, stylish and here to stay.
 Equally as popular with bankers, as they are with indie types and tradies on the worksite (technically work boots are a chunky Chelsea), the Chelsea’s shoot (ankle part) is ultra-functional with its slip-on fit and mid-round toe for movement.

 Its variation on heel height makes it versatile: flat for casual comfort and walking ease or slightly chunkier for shorter guys (no Cuban heel here) and more formal occasions.

 How To Wear Chelsea Boots

 Of all of the boots, the Chelsea’s clean lines, smooth finish and lack of distracting detail make it the most refined for suits at the workplace.
 For the office, check out brands Adieu, John Lobb and Australia’s Aquila.
-Follow The Beatles cue and sport with Wall Street-look pin stripes or a suede leather bomber and jeans which ride just as well for the weekend.
+Follow The Beatles cue and pair with Wall Street-look pin stripes or a suede leather bomber and jeans which ride just as well for the weekend.
 Rocker style Chelseas are currently offered from Edward Green, Givenchy and Dior.

 The British Brogue Boot

 Easily recognised by its patterned hole punch detailing, the brogue is a British footwear classic.
 It originated in Ireland and Scotland and is typically made in a double-layer luxurious leather or suede.
 As a boot, classic colourways are typically brown and black but dark burgundy and tan are just as stately.
 Getting down to the finer details, two types of lace options wrap up the brogue: Oxford style, with enclosed lacing; and Derby, with open lacing.
 The wet-weather practicalities of the brogue boot have never been so useful.